sahilrajput03/sahilrajput03/learn-capacitor.md

 **General - PlayStore issues:**
 - **Google Play Alpha: App not available for this account:** [Click here](https://stackoverflow.com/questions/59090859/google-play-alpha-app-not-available-for-this-account)

+## Some PlayStore notes

+- Country availability is changed across all tracks.
+- There are some monetization and country availability exceptions for internal tests.
+For details, go to the section on setting up an internal test.
+- Paid apps: If you’re testing a paid app using an open or closed test, testers still need to purchase it.
+If you’re testing a paid app using an internal test, testers can install your app for free.

 ## Is `deviceToken` change on each firebase setup for e.g., on login event on client app?

 ANOTHER Noting: My phone remembers the `deviceToken` no matter how many times logout/login is performed and each time `deviceToken` is accessible when signin is performed.